osmosis-labs/osmosis/tests/localosmosis/README.md

 LocalOsmosis can also be started with a mainnet state export.
 This is useful for testing in a more realistic environment.
 The setup takes more time than the no initial state setup, as it requires downloading the state export from a remote server.

+We also recommend using a machine with at least 64GB of RAM or sufficient swap.

 1. Build the `local:osmosis` docker image:

 ```bash